 California, and the Greater Los Angeles Area in particular, is home to our nation’s massive entertainment industry.
 It employs hundreds of thousands of people, most notably actors.
-And while most people think only of those actors who are most famous, they do not realize that most of the actors in the entertainment industry face the same challenges as any other worker.
-The difference is that actors work in a very unique industry which makes it difficult to anticipate and identify these issues.
+And while most people think only of those who are most famous, they do not realize that most people in the entertainment industry face the same challenges as any other worker.
+The difference is that artists work in a very unique industry which makes it difficult to anticipate and identify these issues.
 If you are an actor and have questions about your legal rights, a Los Angeles employment lawyer for actors can provide you with the guidance you need.

 Talent Agency Contracts

 Actors need to understand that they do not have to sign their talent agency contract on the spot.
 You can request time to review it with legal counsel.
-A Los Angeles employment lawyer for actors can review your contract and explain each provision to you, identifying potential issues along the way.
+An experienced lawyer can review your contract and explain each provision to you, identifying potential issues along the way.
 This way, you know precisely what the contract contains, including your rights and the agency’s obligations.

 Whether it is an acting contract, a talent agency contract, or some other contract related to your career, do not assume that your contract is a take-it-or-leave-it proposition.
 It may be presented to you as such because the contract favors the other side of the agreement.
 In fact, these contracts are often very one-sided and may fail to address very important issues.

 Generally speaking, contracts are negotiable.
-You have the right to have your contract reviewed by a Los Angeles employment lawyer for actors as he can identify potential issues in the contract.
-They can discuss with you what terms you can expect to negotiate.
+You have the right to have your contract reviewed by an attorney as they can identify potential issues in the contract.
+They can also discuss what terms you can expect to negotiate.
 From there, they can handle the negotiations on your behalf.
 As experienced negotiators, they will know how to work through the negotiation process to maximize the benefits to you.
 Perhaps most importantly, they can make sure that the contract is fair and that your rights are fully protected.

 Of course, where there are contracts, there are contract disputes.
-This is not different for actors in the entertainment industry.
-Some of the most common contract disputes that actors encounter include the following:
+This is not different for artists in the entertainment industry.
+Some of the most common contract disputes that performers encounter include the following: